wooogler/assets/06_Conferences.md

 # HCI Conferences that we target
 -
+- Echolab targets the following key conferences for presenting their research:

+- **CHI (Conference on Human Factors in Computing Systems)**: A premier venue for presenting the latest in human-computer interaction research.
+- **UIST (User Interface Software and Technology)**: Focused on innovations in user interface design and technology.
+- **CSCW (Computer Supported Cooperative Work)**: Dedicated to the study of collaborative systems and their impact on social interaction.
 # What to expect in academic conferences
 -
 # How to prepare for an academic confernece